shredtechular/StratifyLabs.github.io/download.md

 <h2>The Code</h2>

 <p>
 You aren't required to download any source code to build Stratify OS applications.
-However, if you want to check out the source code, it is on [Github](https://github.com/StratifyLabs) (if it isn't on there now, it will be soon).
+However, if you want to check out the source code, it is on <a href="https://github.com/StratifyLabs" target="_blank">Github</a> (if it isn't on there now, it will be soon).
 </p>
 </div>